Distraction (Polo G song)

 "Distraction" is a song by American rapper Polo G. It was released as a single through Columbia Records on June 3, 2022.
-Polo wrote the song with producer Southside and co-producers Cubeatz (Tim and Kevin Gomringer).
+Polo wrote the song with producer Southside and co-producers Cubeatz (Tim and Kevin Gomringer) and J3 (James Jackson Jarves).
 "Distraction" marks Polo's first official single since Hall of Fame 2.0 (2021), which serves as the deluxe edition of his third studio album, Hall of Fame (2021).
 Polo announced the song on May 26, 2022, alongside a trailer video.
+It was later featured as the lead single of his fourth studio album Hood Poet (2024).